amr-abdelhamid/refbook/manuscript/main.md

 ### Should we do them in order?

 Yes, with little bit of overlap.
 This is logical and practical.
-For example, removing dead code, removes about 10% of your code duplicates [^foo]:This is one of our findings.
+For example, removing dead code, removes about 10% of your code duplicates[^foo1].

+[^foo1]: This is one of our findings.
 We noticed that a good portion of duplicated code are duplicated and then abandoned.
 Refer to [4] for more discussion about our findings.

 Another example is working on reducing method size before removing duplicates.
 This actually is a bad practice.
 Because, you may split a method apart while it is actually a duplicate of another.
 In this case, you have lost this similarity and may not be able to detect this duplication anymore.